davidmoten/rtree/README.md

 Status: *pre-alpha*

-This was fun to make, the implementation has really concise and readable source (even without lambdas), is thread-safe and pretty fast.
+This was fun to make, has an elegant concise algorithm, is thread-safe and is pretty fast.

 Continuous integration with Jenkins: <a href="https://xuml-tools.ci.cloudbees.com/"><img src="https://xuml-tools.ci.cloudbees.com/job/rtree/badge/icon"/></a>